-If you have a food blog, a how-to website or if selling online is your thing, then you should be using images online.
-In fact, anyone who wants their website to get noticed these days should be using the right images.
-Now this sounds completely obvious, but so many websites do it wrong.
-Here are a few tips to help you do it right.
+If you have a food blog, a how-to website or if sell anything online, then you should be using images.
+In fact, anyone who wants their website to get noticed these days needs to use the right images.
+This might sound obvious, but not everyone gets it right.
+So here are a few tips to help you with your website images.

 Rule #1 – Use Alt Text

-– Make sure your images are correctly labelled by using Alt tags on your images.
-An Alt tag is a text alternative to an image and looks like this:
+Make sure your images are correctly labelled by using Alt tags on your images.
+An Alt tag is a text alternative to an image and looks like this in HTML:

 < img src="..." alt="describe your image" >

 It helps by providing an image description for when that image doesn’t load, but it’s also picked up by Google and adds to your page ranking.
-To keep it easy, look out for image plugins that allow you to easily add alt text without worrying about the HTML.
+WordPress makes it easy to add Alt text – simple add the copy to the image when you upload it to your media library.

-– If you’re using thumbnails, remember to use a different alt tag on these to your larger images, to avoid people being directed to the thumbnails rather than the main images.
+If you’re using thumbnails, use a different alt tag on these to your larger images, to avoid people being directed to the thumbnails rather than the main images.

 Rule #2 – Use Your Own Images

-– Wherever you get your photos, make sure you have the right to use them.
+Wherever you get your photos, logos and other branding, make sure you have the right to use them.
 Copyright infringements can be costly.
 If the images you’re using are free, be sure to attribute them to the source.

-– E-commerce sites, or sites for something like a wedding venue, need to use good-quality images that accurately reflect the product.
+E-commerce sites, or sites wedding venues for example, need to use good-quality images that accurately reflect the product.
 When your customers order products, they expect to get what they see.
 What happens when they don’t?
 Apart from leaving your customer dissatisfied, you may end up getting a bad reputation or losing a customer.

 Rule #3 – Summarize Your Content With Images

-– Use your images to speak for you and to explain your content or products.
+Use your images to speak for you and to explain your content or products.
 After all, a picture can say a thousand words.
 Many people will look at images first, even relying on Google image searches to find what they’re looking for.
-If you have the right images on your website, it will generate customers for you.
+If you have the right images on your website, along with good titles and alt tags, it will generate customers for you.

 Rule #4 – Resize and Optimize Your Images